Matdata-eu/expertise-graph/pages/Location measurement system for measurement train.md

 during-job:: #[[Job: engineer overhead contact lines]]

 - ![IMG_20210309_161310.jpg](../assets/IMG_20210309_161310_1731868257996_0.jpg)
-	- The box on the left of the Teltoni
+	- The box on the left of the Teltonika